Justice-source/decentratwitter/README.md

 Our decentralized social dApp represents a paradigm shift in social networking.
 By utilizing blockchain and decentralized technologies, it empowers users to have full control over their data and interactions.
 Unlike traditional platforms, this dApp puts users in charge, removes intermediaries, and fosters a community-driven environment.
 With censorship-resistant features, content monetization, and a transparent architecture, it stands as a testament to the potential of blockchain in revolutionizing social media.

-For a more comprehensive understanding, you can access the [complete write-up](link-to-markdown) in our GitHub repository.
-Explore our dApp's functionalities and experience the future of social networking on the [Firebase](link-to-hosted-app).
+For a more comprehensive understanding, Explore our dApp's functionalities and experience the future of social networking on the [Firebase](https://decentratwitter.web.app/).